These vegan stuffed portobello mushrooms with spinach and farro are a delicious and easy-to-make festive main.

 Notes

-- If possible, choose mushrooms that have their edges still intact – this will help contain the filling.
+- If possible, choose mushrooms with their edges still intact – they will help contain the filling.

 - If you’re avoiding soy, substitute miso with a tablespoon of nutritional yeast.

-- November 2022 update: As you may recall from the original version, this recipe used to contain vegetable broth (hence why it’s in the ingredient photo above).
+- November 2022 update: As you may recall from the original version, this recipe used to contain broth (hence why it’s in the ingredient photo).
 Since publishing, I’ve cooked this dish a lot and have realized the filling is tastier without it.

 Nutrition